jbx-protocol/juice-docs/docs/v4/learn/glossary/weight-cut-percent.md

 #### What everyone needs to know

 * The weight cut percent is a percentage configured in each ruleset that determines by how much the subsequent ruleset's `weight` should decrease compared to the current ruleset for which the weight cut percent is set.
-* The weight cut percent is only applied if a new `weight` isn't explicitly set in an upcoming ruleset reconfiguration.
+* The weight cut percent is only applied if a new `weight` isn't explicitly set in an upcoming ruleset.
 * The weight cut percent can be used to automatically decrease token issuance over time.
 Rulesets with higher `weightCutPercent`s and/or shorter durations will have token issuance decrease faster than those with smaller `weightCutPercent`s and/or longer durations.

 #### What you'll want to know if you're building